tonai/react-per-form/doc/docs/api/useFormContext.md

 ## Returns

-`useFormContext` return an object with the following shape (it is basically the same as the return from `useForm` without `formProps`):
+`useFormContext` returns an object with the following shape (it is basically the same as the return from `useForm` without `formProps`):

 | Property            | Type                                      | Description                                                                                                                                                                         |
 | ------------------- | ----------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |